RichardDooling/ArtBizLaw/README.md

 It's no place to be guessing about your legal rights.
 If you need legal advice, GET A LAWYER!

-These materials are published under an [MIT license](https://github.com/RichardDooling/Entertainment_Law/blob/master/LICENSE).
+These materials are published under an [MIT license](https://github.com/RichardDooling/ArtBizLaw/blob/master/LICENSE).

 ### Open Source Scholarship

-If all goes well, the files in this GitHub repository will grow into an open source Entertainment Law textbook.
+If all goes well, the files in this GitHub repository will grow into an open source textbook.
 I hope to entice collaborators: students, former students, entertainment lawyers, artists, and other professors, who may find these materials useful and help me improve them.
 (At the moment, I am especially interested in a collaborator or contributor with experience working in the music industry.)

 Whenever possible, I link to free content, including Wikipedia, YouTube, [Google Scholar](http://scholar.google.com/), the [SCOTUS blog](http://www.scotusblog.com/), and other notable resources that are not behind paywalls.
 For the convenience of law students with Westlaw accounts, I often provide links to cases on Westlaw, but whenever possible I also provide a link to the same case on [Google Scholar](http://scholar.google.com/), or to the opinion itself as published by the court.

+Don't be intimidated by the links to these court opinions.
+I'll tell you what you need to know in plain English, and the opinions are there for the curious.

 ### Files & Folders